 Market returns capture a common driver of bank returns and shortfalls, and thus permit an assessment of the risk posed to individual banks by an event such as a major market correction.
 Aggregating individual simulated bank shortfalls facilitates an understanding of systemic risk.

 Common stress testing techniques, including those prescribed by the Australian Prudential Regulation Authority (APRA) in its industry stress tests, focus on a single adverse scenario and its anticipated impact.
 However, stress testing that focuses on a single scenario ignores the possibility of other adverse scenarios and the stochastic or probabilistic nature of actual outcomes.
-Additionally, when various scenarios are considered, there is no coherent framework within which to combine them to assess the overall stress impact on individual firms.
+Additionally, when various scenarios are considered, there is no coherent framework within which to combine them to assess the overall stresses on individual firms.

 For the purposes of stress testing based on more than one adverse event, the scenarios to be considered may represent simulations from a stochastic model.
 Alternatively, they may relate to market or macro-economic variations during the expectation period such as interest rate or credit spread movements, unemployment rates, and changes in house prices or inflation and economic growth rates.
-This study assumes the market index return to be the single factor that drives these scenarios.
-Thus, compared to the standard approach, which assumes a single and typically infinitesimal probability value for the market return, the refined approach applied in this study allows for a range of more plausible values.
+The study assumes the market index return to be the single factor that drives scenarios.
+Thus, compared to the standard approach, which assumes a single and typically infinitesimal probability value for the market return, the refined approach applied in this study allows for a range of plausible values.

+The study shows that an accurate and policy relevant assessment of financial risk requires the separation of Baseline risk (BRISK) and Systemic Risk (SRISK) both within individual firms and in the system.

-Baseline risk (BRISK) is inherent in the system.
-High levels of BRISK at the individual firm level are potentially likely to make a correspondingly higher contribution to the overall level of systemic stress.
+Baseline risk (BRISK) is related to volatility.
+High levels of BRISK at the individual firm level are potentially likely to make a correspondingly higher contribution to the overall level of stress.
 Firm-level BRISK tends to increase in line with the amount of debt that the firm is carrying.
 A high BRISK value shows the vulnerability of the firm to a capital shortfall and flags to regulators, such as APRA, the necessity for remedial action such as reducing debt or increasing capital.
-At the aggregate level, BRISK is further significant in terms of being a forward-looking indicator of systemic failure.
+At the aggregate level, BRISK is further significant in terms of being a forward-looking indicator of the exposure of the individual firms and the system as a whole to failure.

+Systemic risk (PRISK) measures the impact of a system-wide shock.
+While such shocks are largely unpredictable the differential impact on firms can be assessed.
+At the firm level, systemic risk is a function of the prevailing level of macroeconomic stress and the anticipated capital shortfall of the firm.

-By separating BRISK and other common risk factors, appropriate remedial or regulatory action can be taken either in relation to individual firms or the overall market.
+By separating BRISK and systemic risk factors, nuanced and more focused remedial or regulatory action can be taken either in relation to individual firms or the overall market.
 For an individual firm with a high level of BRISK or systemic risk, remedies such as reduced leverage or a capital injection can be applied.
 However, when systemic risk is elevated for all firms, macro-economic measures, such as increased regulation, are likely to be required.

-Systemic risk (PRISK) measures the impact of a system-wide shock.
-Such shocks are largely unpredictable.
-At the firm level, systemic risk is a function of the prevailing level of macroeconomic stress and the anticipated capital shortfall of the firm.

 Following are the specific drivers of systemic risk:

 Financial dependence between firms;